-- (1) This policy applies to:

-- (a) all staff and affiliates;

-- (b) people who provide services or exercise functions on the University's behalf;

-- (i) This includes volunteers and contractors; - (c) Fellows of Senate; - (d) members of Senate committees; and - (e) controlled entities of the University.
-This includes: - (i) directors; - (ii) employees; and - (iii) people who provide services or exercise functions on a controlled entity's behalf. - (2) This policy does not apply to: - (a) people or entities who want to make a complaint about services they have received from the University or a controlled entity; or - (b) people or entities who provide services to the University or a controlled entity. - (3) This policy does not apply to complaints made under any of: - (a) University of Sydney (Student Academic Appeals) Rule 2021; - (b) Intellectual Property Policy 2016; - (c) Resolution of Complaints Policy 2015; - (d) Student Sexual Misconduct Policy 2023; - (e) Staff Sexual Misconduct Policy 2023; - (f) Bullying, Harassment and Discrimination Policy 2015; - (g) Faculty of Medicine and Health Professionalism Provisions 2019.
+- (1) This policy applies to: - (a) all staff and affiliates of the Company; - (b) people who provide services or exercise functions on the Company's behalf; - (i) This includes volunteers and contractors; - (c) members of the Company's Members Council; and - (d) members of any Company committees. - (2) This policy does not apply to: - (a) people or entities who want to make a complaint about services they have received from the Company; or - (b) people or entities who provide services to the Company. - (3) This policy does not apply to: - (a) complaints made to the Company under [the Internal Labor Rules and the Labour Code of Vietnam]; - (b) complaints made to the University under any of the following University instruments: - (i) University of Sydney (Student Academic Appeals) Rule 2021; - (ii) Intellectual Property Policy 2016; - (iii) Resolution of Complaints Policy 2015; - (iv) Student Sexual Misconduct Policy 2023; - (v) Staff Sexual Misconduct Policy 2023; - (vi) Bullying, Harassment and Discrimination Policy 2015; - (vii) Faculty of Medicine and Health Professionalism Provisions 2019.